- Home

 Another advantage is that the transplant can often take place before dialysis is necessary.

-It is an advantage that the transplant can be scheduled at a good time for both of you.
-The kidney does not need to be transported, because the donor and recipient surgeries are in the same transplant center.
+It is an advantage that the transplant can be planned at a good time for both of you.
+The kidney does not need to be transported, because the operations for the donor and recipient are in the same transplant center.

-The kidney usually works well after the surgery.
+The kidney usually works well after the operation.
 With a transplant using an organ from a deceased donor, it can take a while before the kidney works properly.

 Kidney lasts longer